VinChain/VinChain-UI/app/help/en/introduction/backups.md

 are encrypted**.
 Hence, if you either lose your wallet or your passphrase you will be unable to access any of your funds again!

-You can create a backup from [Settings -> Backup](/settings).
+You can create a backup [Settings -> Backup](/settings).

 - Store this backup in at least two secure locations only accessible by you
-- The backup is encrypted with your passphrase/password so do not store your passwrod in the same location
+- The backup is encrypted with your passphrase/password so do not store your password in the same location

 ## Advanced Users Only

 ### Brainkey

-> If you never manually imported an account key into your wallet, you can alternatively backup your accounts and their funds by exporting the *brainkey*, a string of words from which your keys are derived deterministically.
+> If you have never manually imported an account key into your wallet, you can alternatively backup your accounts and their funds by exporting the *brainkey*, a string of words from which your keys are derived deterministically.